 I started blogging (almost) every week on 5tern.com last January, and it has been a fun journey.
 What has made it particularly rewarding is the conversations that I have had with those of you who have made time to read/subscribe/disagree/comment.

-Maybe it is the Jew in me (my wife insists it’s the annoying professor in me) but for whatever reason, I think it is fundamental that we are constantly thinking and re-thinking about how we could improve ourselves and the world.
+Maybe it is the Jew in me (my wife insists it’s the annoying professor in me) but I think it is fundamental that we are constantly thinking and re-thinking about how we could improve ourselves and the world.
 And to question ourselves at every opportunity.

-To this end, you have forced me to clarify & expand my understandings, and provided new questions for me to ponder.
+To that end, you have forced me to clarify & expand my understandings, and provided new questions for me to ponder.

 For this alone, THANK YOU.